 The Financial Mathematics Preparation Course does not lead to a degree.
 Successful completion of the course does not guarantee admission to the Master's program in Financial Mathematics.

-Module 2 classes are conducted on Saturday and Sunday mornings from 8:30am - 9:45am (Chicago time).
+Classes are conducted on Saturday and Sunday mornings from 8:30am to 9:45am (Chicago time).

 Classes are conducted via live online meeting and are recorded and made available for later viewing.

 The cost of the Preparation Course is US$2,200 per module, with the following discounted rates: